 ClassNK releases Annual Report on Port State Control

-Tokyo – Leading Classification Society ClassNK has released its annual report on Port State Control.
-The report aims to assist ship operators and management companies in maintaining compliant operations by providing information about ships detained by PSC as well as deficiencies that were found on board from many port states in 2019.
+Tokyo – Leading classification society ClassNK (Chairman and President: Noboru Ueda) has released its annual report on Port State Control.
+The report aims to assist ship operators and management companies in maintaining compliant operations by providing information about ships detained by PSC as well as deficiencies that were found on board from many port states in 2014.

-The PDF version of the Port State Control Annual Report can be downloaded for free by accessing the ClassNK website via this link: ClassNK Port State Control Annual Report June 2020.
+You can obtain the PDF version of the Port State Control Annual Report for free by accessing the ClassNK website via the link below:

 PDF Publications on PSC

 For more information on this topic, please contact: